Explaining Sustained Blockchain Decentralization with Quasi-Experiments: The Resource Flexibility of Consensus Mechanisms: Results

 \section{Results}

-In this section, we present the empirical results quantifying the causal impact of resource flexibility, proxied by differences in blockchain design, on the decentralization of blockchain consensus in response to three shocks—policy, infrastructure, and technical.
+In this section, we present the empirical results examining the role of resource flexibility, proxied by differences in blockchain design, on the decentralization of blockchain consensus in response to three shocks: policy, infrastructure, and technical.
 For each shock, we first present model-free evidence highlighting the pre- and post-shock values of decentralization.
 Then, we present DiD, SDiD, and event study estimates of the impact of the shock on decentralization.
-Taken together, the dynamics of the shocks and the comparisons between the three shocks provide strongly suggestive evidence that virtualization plays a role in influencing blockchain decentralization.
+As discussed in Section~\ref{sec_theory}, the resource flexibility framework predicts that systems with greater resource flexibility should recover more effectively from disruptions.
+Taken together, the dynamics of the shocks and the comparisons between the three shocks provide strongly suggestive evidence consistent with this prediction: resource flexibility plays a role in influencing blockchain decentralization.